RiyadhKh4n/cryptools/README.md

     * #### Returing Visitor Goals:
         1. As a Returning Visitor, I want to find information about cryptocurrencies to be accurate and up-to-date.

-        2. As a Returning Visitor, I want to find any links to crypto influencers who can aid my learning developmenet.
+        2. As a Returning Visitor, I want to find new pages added to the website which I can use to further expand my understanding on this topic.

     * #### Frequent User Goals:
         1. As a Frequent User, I want to check to see if there have been any new updates added to the website, that can inhance my knowledge.